lucasm-moreira/Exercises-PHP/README.md

 <h1>Exercises PHP</h1>

 These are some exercises using PHP POO.
-Also, it's possible to find a .txt containing some DDL SQL and Queries.
+Also, it's possible to find a .txt containing some SQL commands as DDL and Queries.

 **Language:** PHP
 **Version:** 8.0.11